Designing a Christ Centered Biblical Prayer © 2017

 So my prayer will show how God defeated the deceptions of the antichrist.
 God accomplished this through the Church by declaring Mary as Theotokos, the Mother of God, and thereby, defeating those early heresies that denied who Jesus really is.
 If those heresies had been true they would have undermined the whole theology of our salvation.

 The evil of a particular sin is not only measured by the degree of the offense but also by the degree of holiness of the one who has been offended.
-For example, if a person insults the name of his boss that would be wrong, but if he insults the Holy Name of God that would be an infinitely worse sin because the One who is offended is infinitely more holy.
+For example, if a person insults the name of his boss that would be wrong, but if he insults the Holy Name of God that would be a sin that is worse that we can imagine because the One who is offended is infinitely more holy.
 And there is a special name for that type of sin.
 It is called Blaspheme.

 Because God is infinitely holy no mere man could redeem the price of sins committed against God.
-A mere man cannot give to God anything that God has not already given to him.
-There is one exception being that he can offer up his sufferings.
+A mere man cannot give to God anything that God has not already given to his creature.
+There is one exception being that man can offer up his sufferings.
 And even those sufferings only have value to the extent that God unites them to the suffering of His Son and applies to the human being’s sufferings those graces that were won by Jesus Christ.

 [ Note that Jesus is a Divine Person.
 Person is defined as a being, therefore Jesus is a Divine Being.
 He has both a Divine Nature and a Human Nature.
 He is One Person who has Two Natures.
-He is not a Human Being.]
+Since He is not two persons, He is not two Beings, but only one Being.
+Jesus, who is always Divine, is also fully human, since the Incarnation.
+However, it can cause problems if we speak of Him as being both a human being and a Divine being, as some could understand that to endorse the heretical position that He is two beings.]

 Even if a human being lived a perfect life without sinning and offered that up to God, even that would not be capable of redeeming a single sin against God.
-Because God is infinite sins against Him are of infinite proportions and they require a redemption that is of infinite value.
+Because God is infinite sins against Him are greater than what any creature can redeem.

 It is only because the Person Jesus, who is both God and Man, sacrificed His most precious blood that the gap between God and Man has been bridged.
 That is why those heresies that denied that the One Person Jesus was (and IS) both truly God and truly Man were so dangerous.
 They were a denial of this central mystery by which we are saved.
 Therefore, the declaration that Mary is Theotokos, the Mother of God, which clearly points to Jesus being both God and Man, is a decisive blow against the errors of the Anti-Christ.